ArnaudHemmerle/data-analysis-on-sirius/chapters/giwaxs/gidvis/about.md

 ## What is GIDVis?

 GIDVis is a MATLAB program designed to analyze grazing incidence diffraction images.
-It can be downloaded from [this link](https://www.if.tugraz.at/amd/GIDVis/index.html).
+It can be downloaded from [this link](https://www.if.tugraz.at/amd/GIDVis/index.html) or [here](https://bitbucket.org/BenediktSchrode/gidvis/wiki/Downloads).
 Executable versions are available for Windows and Linux (no MATLAB required), or as source code in MATLAB.
 The official documentation is accessible on the GIDVis [website](https://www.if.tugraz.at/amd/GIDVis/index.html).

 ## Why use GIDVis?